Al-Hajjaj ibn Yusuf: Early life and career

 As a boy, al-Hajjaj acquired the nickname Kulayb ('little dog'), with which he was later derisively referred to.
-His early life is obscure, except for his having been a schoolmaster in his hometown—another source of derision to his enemies—where he taught his pupils to copy and recite the Quran.
+His early life is obscure, except for his having been a schoolmaster in his hometown, which was another source of derision to his enemies, where he taught his pupils to copy and recite the Quran.
 His father Yusuf ibn al-Hakam and elder brother Muhammad were also teachers in Ta'if.

 After a short, undetermined period, al-Hajjaj and his father left their teaching jobs and took up military service under Caliph Yazid I (r.
 680–683), who was facing increasing opposition to his rule in the Hejaz.
-He participated in the Second Muslim Civil War, fighting in the battles of al-Harra (682) and of al-Rabadha (684)—both near Medina—but without distinction.
+He participated in the Second Muslim Civil War, fighting in the battles of al-Harra (682) and of al-Rabadha (684), both near Medina, but without distinction.
 At al-Harra, where a Syrian army dispatched by Yazid defeated the local defenders of Medina who had discarded the Caliph's authority, al-Hajjaj fought in the brigade of Hubaysh ibn Dulja al-Qayni.
 He fled the field in that engagement.
-According to verses compiled in the 10th-century Kitab al-aghani (Book of songs), al-Hajjaj acknowledged: "I took to flight ... but later, I made good my fault by renewing the attack.
+According to verses compiled in the 10th-century Kitab al-aghani (Book of songs), al-Hajjaj acknowledged: "I took to flight, but later I made good my fault by renewing the attack.
 For a sheikh takes to flight only once".
 He and his father were among the few to survive the battle at al-Rabadha, where Hubaysh, the commander of the expedition, was slain fighting forces loyal to the Mecca-based anti-Umayyad caliph Abd Allah ibn al-Zubayr.
 Al-Hajjaj's first public post, as governor of Tabala in the Tihama region 240 km south of Ta'if, was unremarkable.
 Al-Hajjaj abandoned the post, considering it beneath his ambition.
 An Arabic proverb later developed out of this anecdote: ahwan ʿala al-Hajjaj min Tabala ("as insignificant as Tabala is to al-Hajjaj").